luxfhe/relayer-sdk/docs/public-decryption.md

 Calling the public decryption endpoint of the Relayer can be done easily using the following code snippet.

-{% hint style="info" %}
-The total bit length of all ciphertexts being decrypted in a single request must not exceed 2048 bits.
+> **Note:** The total bit length of all ciphertexts being decrypted in a single request must not exceed 2048 bits.
 Each encrypted type has a specific bit length, for instance `euint8` uses 8 bits and `euint16` uses 16 bits.
-For the full list of encrypted types and their corresponding bit lengths, refer to the [encrypted types documentation](https://docs.zama.org/protocol/solidity-guides/smart-contract/types#list-of-encrypted-types).
+For the full list of encrypted types and their corresponding bit lengths, refer to the [encrypted types documentation](https://docs.lux.network/fhe/types).
-{% endhint %}

 ```ts
 // A list of ciphertexts handles to decrypt